Free Estate Planning Forms

 How to Avoid a Dispute Over Your Remains

-It is not unusual for family members to disagree over the final arrangements for a loved one.
-However, one important goal of estate planning is to prevent such disagreements from going to court.
+It is not unusual for family members to disagree over final arrangements for a loved one.
+One reason to make an estate plan is to prevent such disagreements from going to court.
 Court battles over a deceased person’s remains can be very costly and create permanent damage to relationships.
-Also, if your last wishes include being an organ donor, it is important to understand that in some states, your legal next of kin can dispute your decision to be an organ donor after your death.

-Why You May Want to Control the Disposition of Your Remains
+Reasons to Exercise Control of Your Remains

 If you ask some people what they want to happen to their body after they die, they are apathetic.
 Many are content to let their surviving relatives make their final arrangements.
 Others have very strong feelings about their final resting place and how they want to be memorialized.
 If you are religious, you may want to ensure the burial traditions of your religion are carefully followed.
 If you are not religious, you may want to avoid being subjected in death to religious ceremonies that reflect the beliefs of a parent or spouse rather than your own.

-How is a Dispute Over a Deceased Person’s Remains Resolved?
+How Are Disputes Over Remains Resolved?